Never mind the closing ceremony - here's British music

 University of Leeds, Leeds: Along with Manchester and Liverpool, Leeds is known as one of the major milestone cities out of London for British music.
 There are too many musical milestones to list here, but as they were at the closing ceremony we’re going as a local landmark for the recording of The Who’s Live at Leeds.
 Recorded at the University of Leeds, it’s often regarded as the best live rock album ever, and was the only one released while the band were still recording regularly.
 All together now for My Generation…

-Stay: We have over 60 sites within 20 miles of Leeds: make it a West Yorkshire break with a stay at Rudding Holiday Park in nearby Harrogate, two miles away from the town and a former winner of the AA Best Campsite in Britain award.
+Stay: We have dozens of sites within 20 miles of Leeds: make it a West Yorkshire break with a stay at Rudding Holiday Park in nearby Harrogate, two miles away from the town and a former winner of the AA Best Campsite in Britain award.
 This is one to stay for a while at after you get back from kneeling reverently outside the university: there’s a pub, outdoor pool, golf course and restaurant among lashings of other facilities.
 Pitches start from £16 a night.

 Finally, if you’re going to a site where campfires are allowed, remember to get the guitar out and croon that non-British but very campfire-and-camping song, Johnny Cash’s Burning Ring of Fire.
 Sorry.
 I’ll get me coat…